DETAILED ACTION

 Xiang teaches:

-A method comprising: receiving a transportation request comprising an origin location and a destination location;, (See (Xiang: Detailed Description – 186th paragraph))
+A method for, (See (Xiang: Detailed Description – 186th paragraph))

-Xiang in view of Yokota does not teach but Young teaches:
+Xiang in view of Kracun does not teach but Young teaches:

-It would have been obvious to one of ordinary skill in the art at the time of filing, before the effective filing date of the claimed invention, to modify Xiang in view of Yokota with these above aforementioned teachings from Young in order to create a safe and effective complex navigation maneuver reduction system.
-At the time the invention was filed, one of ordinary skill in the art would have been motivated to incorporate Xiang’s systems and methods for safe route planning for a vehicle with Young’s systems and methods for traffic control in order to determining a plurality of maneuvers for a vehicle to efficiently navigate from an origin to a destination.
+It would have been obvious to one of ordinary skill in the art at the time of filing, before the effective filing date of the claimed invention, to modify Xiang in view of Kracun with these above aforementioned teachings from Young in order to create an effective complex navigation maneuver reduction system.
+At the time the invention was filed, one of ordinary skill in the art would have been motivated to incorporate Xiang’s systems and methods for safe route planning for a vehicle with Young’s systems and methods for traffic control in order to determine a path from an origin location to a destination location including maneuvers and a total path value and recalculate the total path value by applying a respective penalty value to each maneuver of the maneuvers to generate a modified total path value.
 Combining Xiang and Young would thus provide “efficient and immediate techniques for identifying and controlling important or dangerous events that affect traffic at specific locations on roadways.”
 (Young: Background – 3rd paragraph)

-Xiang in view of Yokota in further view of Young, as shown in the rejection above, discloses the limitations of claim 1.
+Xiang in view of Kracun in further view of Young teaches, as shown in the rejection above, discloses the limitations of claim 1.
 Xiang further teaches:

 Xiang does not teach but Young teaches: